-- Augelo Buccella, aged 22, who emigrated to the United States from Mautebello, Italy, in 1906
+- Augelo Buccella, aged 22, who immigrated to the United States from Mautebello, Italy, in 1906

 - Domenico Buccella, aged 30, who landed in America from S. Onofrio, Italy, in 1909

-- Carmela Buccella, aged 24, who emigrated to the United States from Castelvecchio, Italy, in 1910
+- Carmela Buccella, aged 24, who immigrated to the United States from Castelvecchio, Italy, in 1910

-- Angelo Raffaele Buccella, aged 22, who emigrated to the United States from Mirabelle, Italy, in 1911
+- Angelo Raffaele Buccella, aged 22, who immigrated to the United States from Mirabelle, Italy, in 1911

 - Antonio Buccella, aged 24, who settled in America from Aguila, Italy, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)